 You must not drive over the speed limit.

 You must not drive whilst under the influence of drugs or alcohol.

 You must not use your mobile phone whilst driving.

 You must not throw rubbish out of your car.

 Sources of help

-For further information about driving in the UK please refer to the UKCISA guide Driving in Great Britain: a guide for international students.
+For further information about driving in the UK please refer to the UKCISA Driving in the UK web pages.

 DVLA (Driving and Vehicle Licensing Authority)

 The DVLA is the government department that deals with all aspects of driving including applying for a driving licence or driving test, registering your car and paying road tax: DVLA website.